Factory Acts: Labour of Children, etc., in Factories Act 1833 (Althorp's Act)

-The first 'Ten Hour Bill' – Sadler's Bill (1832), Ashley's Bill (1833)
+First Ten Hour Bill – Sadler's Bill (1832) and Ashley's Bill (1833)

 Dissatisfied with the outcome of Hobhouse's efforts, in 1832 Michael Thomas Sadler introduced a bill extending the protection existing Factory Acts gave to children working in the cotton industry to those in other textile industries, and reducing to ten per day the working hours of children in the industries legislated for.
 A network of "Short Time Committees" had grown up in the textile districts of Yorkshire and Lancashire, working for a "ten-hour day Act" for children, with many millhands in the Ten Hour Movement hoping that this would in practice also limit the adult working day.
 Witnesses to one of the Committees taking evidence on Peel's Bill had noted that there were few millworkers over forty, and that they themselves expected to have to stop mill work at that age because of "the pace of the mill" unless working hours were reduced.

 Hobhouse advised Richard Oastler, an early and leading advocate of factory legislation for the woolen industry, that Hobhouse had got as much as he could, given the opposition of Scottish flax-spinners and "the state of public business": (Note: By which he meant that Parliament had been fully occupied with the Reform Bill, so time could not have been found for a debate on opposed clauses: as noted above the Third Reading debate on Hobhouses's Bill took place c.
 2 am) if Sadler put forward a bill matching the aims of the Short Time Committees "he will not be allowed to proceed a single stage with any enactment, and ... he will only throw an air of ridicule and extravagance over the whole of this kind of legislation".
 Oastler responded that a failure with a Ten Hour Bill would "not dishearten its friends.
 It will only spur them on to greater exertions, and would undoubtedly lead to certain success".